Test – Pharaoh A New Era: the famous city-builder dusted off

 The management of your army and the defense of the city are also essential to allow it to prosper.
 The gameplay has absolutely not changed on this point, except at the level of the interface which has been improved and modernized.
 The developers have also created the “nilometer” system, allowing you to assess the upcoming flood and decline of the Nile and whether or not your harvests will be beneficial for the coming month.

 In New Era, there are 50 missions spanning 4,000 years of history, all offering a hundred hours of play to the player.
 Substantial content therefore, but which is redundant.
-What was described in the right paragraph also repeats itself again and again and we hardly do anything more, especially since with each new mission we start from scratch, and therefore the need to attract new inhabitants and to balance the accounts so as not to fall into bankruptcy.
+What was described in the right paragraph also repeats itself once more and once more and we hardly do anything more, especially since with each new mission we start from scratch, and therefore the need to attract new inhabitants and to balance the accounts so as not to fall into bankruptcy.

 Rather addictive, the title is intended to be quite repetitive.
 Fifty missions over 4,000 years of history for a hundred hours, but we do the same thing all the time.